T H E S C R A P H E A P

-Author's Notes: Here's a collection of pieces that are more or less whole episode that didn't develop into a longer work, that I felt a little iffy about publishing and/or that contain headcanons and characterizations that I decided to toss.
+Author's Notes: Here's a collection of pieces that didn't develop into a longer work, that I felt a little iffy about publishing, and/or that contain headcanons and characterizations that I ultimately decided to toss.

 F O O T N O T E

 Author's Notes: A weird attempt at imagining a Ramza/Delita Unwitting Incest AU wherein the Hyrals are also Balbanes' bastards.
 I made things somehow both more and less scandalous by filtering events through poor Alazlam and his footnotes.

 Despite rumors that witchcraft was among the sins twining about Alazlam's family tree, he had no power to divine the unrecorded past.
 When he stood amidst the brambled and overgrown orchards that spread from the ruins of Igros keep down towards the distant sea, he could certainly imagine their appearance in days past, how they might have looked when Gallione was flush with wealth and people.
 There were accounts enough of the city's former glory to give fire to his imagination.
 He had no ability, however, to see the sticky summer afternoon when two young squires ran down along the hard packed earth, laughing at private jokes and talking through daydreams before stripping in the dappled sunlight.
 He could not discern or measure those secret hours spent in exploration of their bodies against the carpet of apple blossoms.
 He could not penetrate the veil of history and catch that moment when old Balbanes Beoulve, looking for his errant son, caught a glimpse of the boys' tawny limbs tangled in the grass and turned as colorless as the lime-washed chapel in which he was to spend that evening given to a penitent's tremulous prayers.